addaleax/lzma-native/README.md

 ## Installation

-This package requires that you have the corresponding C library installed,
+This package includes the native C library, so there is no need to install it separately.

-e. g. via `sudo apt-get install liblzma-dev` or your equivalent of that.
+You may want to use a somewhat recent C++ compiler, and asynchronous compression support requires `std::thread`, which is included in C++11 (but is not essential for compiling).

-You can also download the [source](http://tukaani.org/xz/) from the original author.
+## Licensing

-Once you have the library, `npm install lzma-native` will do.
+The original C library package contains code under various licenses, with its core (liblzma) being public domain.
+See its contents for details.

-You may also need a somewhat recent C++ compiler, and asynchronous compression support requires `std::thread`, which is included in C++11 (but is not essential for compiling).
+This wrapper is licensed under the LGPL 3 or any later version of the LGPL.